impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 #### Sidebar: `create_hook()`

-That `create_hook` helper method comes from [the `test_helper` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash) that we loaded at the start of this test file, and it looks like this:
+That `create_hook` helper method comes from [the `test_helper` file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/test/test_helper.bash){:target="_blank" rel="noopener"} that we loaded at the start of this test file, and it looks like this:

 ```
 create_hook() {